DilanCF/CMSC412_notes/lecture/Lecture11.md

 ![Alt text](img/Lecture11/image-14.png)

-Making each of the reqs. for dealock false:
+Making each of the reqs. for deadlock false:
 * Mutual exclusion:
   * Make the resources sharable
   * Not possible in some cases (printer)